Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Algorithm: Linearly-Solvable Goal Kernel Dynamic Programming

-In order handle this mapping, we introduce specialized functions called \textit{grounding} and \textit{ungrounding functions} which mediate the interaction between high-level goals and the agent's low-level dynamics.
-A grounding function, $h: \mc G \rightarrow \mc X \times \mc A$ is a function which associates a goal variable with a state-action pair in the base space.
-An ungrounding function $\bar{h}: \mc X \times \mc A \rightarrow \mc G$ is a left-inverse of $h$ which maps state-actions back to the goal variable.
-For grid-world examples in Fig. \ref{fig:coupled}, the base action-space $\mc A = \{a_{u},a_{d},a_{r},a_{l},a_{n},a_{g}\}$ includes an action $a_g$, which is a special neutral action for completing a sub-goal in addition to five standard directional actions: up, down, right, left and neutral.
-Consider a saLMDP transition operator $p_{xa}(x',a'|x,a)$.
-If we compose the Markov chain with the ungrounding function we obtain Since we have specified transition dynamics $T_\sigma$ over $\Sigma$ in Section \ref{section:OGtask}, we can also obtain the following joint dynamics We call $p_{\sigma \dg xa}$ the \textit{full dynamics}.
-Note that this transition operator is specified over a space of size $|\Sigma \times \mc G \times \mc X \times \mc A|$.
-Since $\Sigma$ grows exponentially in the number of sub-goals, i.e. $2^{|\mc G|}$, this operator over the full product space can introduce considerable space and time complexity into the computation of the optimal policy.
-However, the added complexity can be mitigated by creating specialized transition operators called \textit{jump operators} which summarize the resulting dynamics of the a policy from its initial state to the state-action of sub-goal completion.
-In doing so, we can avoid representing internal (non-subgoal) states of $\mc X$ and compute a solution in a lower dimensional subspace of the full space, to be discussed in \ref{section:tLMDP}.
+We can define the affordance function $F$ in terms of the composition of $H_{\alpha}$ and $H_{\psi}$.
+For the grid-world examples in Fig. \ref{fig:coupled}, the base action-space $\mc A \allowbreak=\allowbreak \{a_{u},\allowbreak a_{d},a_{r},a_{l},a_{n},a_{g}\}$ includes an action $a_g$, which is a special neutral action for completing a sub-goal in addition to five standard directional actions: up, down, right, left and neutral.
+We can create a deterministic affordance function,

+Consider an saLMDP transition kernel $p_{xa}(x',a'|x,a)$.
+We can now compose this kernel with the affordance function and BOG-task kernel $P_{\boldsymbol{\sigma}}$ to obtain the following joint passive dynamics $p_{\bs xa}$, called the \textit{full passive dynamics}:

+Note that this transition kernel on a space of size $|\Sigma \times \mc X \times \mc A|$.
+Since $\Sigma$ grows exponentially in the number of sub-goals, i.e. $2^{|\mc A_{\sigma}|}$, full transition kernel can introduce considerable space and time complexity into the computation of the optimal policy.
+However, the added complexity can be mitigated by creating specialized transition kernels called \textit{option kernels} which summarize the resulting dynamics of the a policy from its initial state to the state-action of sub-goal completion.
+In doing so, we can avoid representing non-terminal states of $\mc X$ and compute a solution in a lower dimensional subspace of the full space (discussed in Section~\ref{section:TLMDP}).
+However, first we discuss how to define options from saLMDP solutions.